albertrichard080/ros2_esp32-microros/README.md

 # ros-esp32cam-diffdrive

-This is a ROS 2 & micro-ROS project to control an RC tank with differential drive (skid steering) with an ESP32-CAM module.
+This is a ROS 2 & micro-ROS project to control an RC tank with differential drive (skid steering) with an ESP32-module.
-I'm using an XBox 360 gamepad connected to a PC running *Ubuntu 20.04* and [ROS 2 Foxy](https://docs.ros.org/en/foxy/index.html) as teleoperation input.
+I'm using an XBox 360 gamepad connected to a PC running *Ubuntu 20.04* and [ROS 2 Foxy](https://docs.ros.org/en/humble/index.html) as teleoperation input.
-This data is then sent via Wi-Fi to an ESP32-CAM microcontroller running [micro-ROS](https://micro.ros.org/) which transforms the input to PWM signals controlling the 2 motors.
+This data is then sent via Wi-Fi to an ESP32-microcontroller running [micro-ROS](https://micro.ros.org/) which transforms the input to PWM signals controlling the 2 motors.

-At a later stage, the video of the ESP32-CAM module should be sent back to ROS 2 for further processing or display.
+At a later stage, the video of the ESP32-module should be sent back to ROS 2 for further processing or display.

 **Note: This is work in progress and doesn't include all features yet.
 I retested the software and its installation in June 2023 and can confirm that it still works.
 However, it will probably fail on more recent versions of Ubuntu and ROS2, since the developers now recommend using a [micro-ROS component for ESP-IDF](https://github.com/micro-ROS/micro_ros_espidf_component) on the [micro-ROS *iron* branch](https://github.com/micro-ROS/micro_ros_setup/tree/iron) instead.**